Connecticut Whole School, Whole Community, Whole Child Partnership

 Connecting with Legislators

-Our team was pleased to present at the recent Moving Beyond Implications Conference, co-sponsored by the Scholars Strategy Network Connecticut Chapter (CT SSN) and UConn Institute for Collaboration on Health, Intervention, and Policy (InCHIP).
+Our team was pleased to present at the December 2024 Moving Beyond Implications Conference, co-sponsored by the Scholars Strategy Network Connecticut Chapter (CT SSN) and UConn Institute for Collaboration on Health, Intervention, and Policy (InCHIP).
 The team talked about the importance of developing a continuous improvement plan around whole child efforts, and expanding the capacity of school wellness teams.
 Watch the presentation!